ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/data-science-ethics.md

 **Data ethics** is a [new branch of ethics](https://royalsocietypublishing.org/doi/full/10.1098/rsta.2016.0360#sec-1) that "studies and evaluates moral problems related to _data, algorithms and corresponding practices_".
 Here, **"data"** focuses on actions related to generation, recording, curation, processing dissemination, sharing, and usage, **"algorithms"** focuses on AI, agents, Machine Learning, and robots, and **"practices"** focuses on topics like responsible innovation, programming, hacking and ethics codes.

 **Applied ethics** is the [practical application of moral considerations](https://en.wikipedia.org/wiki/Applied_ethics).
-It's the process of actively investigating ethical issues in the context of _real-world actions, products and processes_, and taking corrective measures to make that these remain aligned with our defined ethical values.
+It's the process of actively investigating ethical issues in the context of _real-world actions, products, and processes_, and taking corrective measures to make that these remain aligned with our defined ethical values.

 **Ethics culture** is about [_operationalizing_ applied ethics](https://hbr.org/2019/05/how-to-design-an-ethical-organization) to make sure that our ethical principles and practices are adopted in a consistent and scalable manner across the entire organization.
 Successful ethics cultures define organization-wide ethical principles, provide meaningful incentives for compliance, and reinforce ethics norms by encouraging and amplifying desired behaviors at every level of the organization.